fegran/fegran.github.io/_pages/ideas.md

 Sometimes I like to merge astronomy/data analysis and other fields:

 - **30 day map challenge**: monthly challenge of plotting maps with a pre-defined set of rules.\\
 I made a version using Chilean astronomical data.
-Here is the starting tweet: [link]()
+Here is the twitter thread: [link](https://twitter.com/fegranm/status/1323257045932453888)

 - **PUC astrop-ph**: analysis of the emails that I received in my inbox regarding the daily astro-ph at PUC during my Master and part of the PhD studies (~6 years).
-Here are the slides and conclusions that I presented: [link]()
+Here are the slides and conclusions that I presented: [link](/files/astro-ph.pdf)

 <!--
 {% include base_path %}